CMC-lab/TranCIT/docs/examples.rst

 Examples
 ########

-This section demonstrates practical use cases of the ``dcs`` package, ranging from basic synthetic simulations to real-world analysis pipelines.
+This section demonstrates practical use cases of the ``trancit`` package, ranging from basic synthetic simulations to real-world analysis pipelines.

 All examples are available in the ``examples/`` directory in the source code.
 You can also explore them directly on GitHub:

-- `View examples folder on GitHub <https://github.com/CMC-lab/dcs/tree/main/examples>`_
+- `View examples folder on GitHub <https://github.com/CMC-lab/TranCIT/tree/main/examples>`_

 Basic Usage Script
 ==================